IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/README.md

 $ ibmcloud sat storage assignment create --name ocs-sub2 --group test-group2 --config ocs-config2
 ```

-#### How to update OCS version :
+### How to upgrade OCS version :

 **Important: Do not delete your storage configurations or assignments.
 Deleting configurations and assignments might result in data loss.**

-To update the OCS version of your configuration, get the details of your configuration and create a configuration with the same name and details, but set the `ocs-upgrade` parameter to `true`.
+To upgrade the OCS version of your configuration, get the details of your configuration and create a new configuration with the same `ocs-cluster-name` and details, but with the `template-version` set to the version you want to upgrade to and set the `ocs-upgrade` parameter to `true`.

 1. Get the details of your OCS configuration.
     ```